fareen341/Django-notes/README.md

         widgets={'name':forms.TextInput(attrs={'class':'myclass'})}
         return form,widgets

+get_form is useful if we want to apply some css class

 #update based on pk
 class StudetUpdate(UpdateView):		#this will update the data
     model=Student
     fields=['name','roll']
-    success_url = 'thanks'		#in this we can pass function too
+    success_url = '/thanks/'		#in this we can pass function too

+We dont have to create another form for update we can use the same form student_form which we'll get with data, to update. <b>But if we give custom form then we must give form name in update and create, using template_name variable.</b> Also if we want css class in update too then we should use get_form in method in update class also.

 [
 success_url = 'display'
 def display(request):